 We have incurred a net loss in each of our annual periods since our inception.
-We incurred a net loss of \$3,370,715 for the three months ended March 31, 2022.
-On March 31, 2022, we had \$25,115,561 in cash.
-In addition to our cash, we also have access to additional capital through our \$15,000,000 equity line with a remaining available balance of \$9,026,944, subject to requirements for market conditions including trading volume and stock price, and subject to other limitations.
+We incurred a net loss of \$13,762,039 for the six months ended June 30, 2022.
+On June 30, 2022, we had \$28,249,452 in cash.
+We also have a remaining available balance of \$8,877,820 under our \$15,000,000 equity line.
+However, access to the equity line is subject to requirements for market conditions including trading volume and stock price, and subject to other limitations.
+In connection with the May 2022 offerings, we agreed not to access the remaining balance under the equity line for a period of one year after the closing date, or May 18, 2023.

-Since our inception, we have received net proceeds from the sale of our common stock (through our initial public offering and subsequent public offerings, including at-the-market offerings) which have funded our operations.
-We believe that our existing capital resources will be sufficient to support our operating plan for the next twelve months and beyond.
+Since our inception, we have received net proceeds from the sale of our common stock (through our initial public offering and subsequent public and private offerings, including at-the-market offerings) which have funded our operations.
+We believe that our existing cash balance and capital resources will be sufficient to support our operating plan for the next twelve months and beyond.
 If we anticipate that our actual results will differ from our operating plan, we believe we have sufficient capabilities to enact cost savings measures to preserve capital.
 We may also seek to raise additional capital to support our growth through the incurrence of additional debt, the sale of equity or other alternatives (including asset sales) or a combination thereof.
+Such additional capital may not be available on terms acceptable to us or at all.
+If we raise funds by issuing equity or equity-linked securities, the ownership of some or all of our stockholders will be diluted, and the holders of new equity securities may have priority rights over our existing stockholders.
+If adequate funds are not available, we may be required to curtail operations significantly or obtain funds by entering into agreements on unattractive terms.
+Our inability to raise capital could have a material adverse effect on our business, financial condition, results of operations and cash flows.
+In addition, the recent decline in economic activity caused by the armed conflict between Russia and Ukraine and by the COVID pandemic, together with the deterioration and/or volatility of the credit and capital markets, could have an adverse impact on potential sources of future financing.
+The Company had cash and cash equivalents of \$28,249,452 as of June 30, 2022.
+As of June 30, 2022, there was no outstanding debt.
+The Company believes that its existing capital resources will be sufficient to support its operating plan for the next twelve months and beyond.